 If you don’t have a bedtime routine or don’t think you need one, you may be switching up activities before bed, which may interfere with your sleep schedule.

-For a healthy sleep routine, it’s important to adopt sleep hygiene tactics that promote restful sleep.
+It’s important to adopt sleep hygiene tactics that promote restful sleep for a healthy sleep routine.

 Here are tips to get you started.